 Geographically, our land area could generally be described as a long slender shape bounded in the west by the Murray Prior Range and the coast on the east.
 It has an overall length of about thirty (30) kilometres and is about 2.5 kilometres wide in the south, but broadens out to almost 8 kilometres across the northern part.

 It has an area of about 158.8 square kilometres.
 The Township of Yarrabah is for the most part located adjacent to Mission Bay.
 Originally, European influence began in earnest with the establishment of an Anglican Mission on this same location on the 17th of June, 1892.

 Over the years, subsequent state government administrations forcibly relocated aboriginal and some South Sea Islander peoples from far and wide, to Yarrabah.
 As a consequence, most local residents can claim both traditional and historical ties to the area.

-The community has an official population of 1968 people as confirmed by the ‘96 census, however, this figure is suspected of being less than accurate due to a degree of floating population between communities and non-registration during times of census taking.
+The community has an official population of 2,400 people at the 2011 census, however, this figure is suspected of being inaccurate due to a degree of floating population between communities and non-registration during times of census taking.